GeorgySk/et_mdc_pygwb/README.md

 - start the workflow;
 - print the status of the workflow in the terminal every 2 seconds.

-Right now, the status will get printed forever so you would have to forcefully shut down the container by pressing <kbd>CtrlC</kbd>+<kbd>C</kbd> several times.
+Right now, the status will get printed forever so you would have to forcefully shut down the container by pressing <kbd>Ctrl</kbd>+<kbd>C</kbd> several times.
 I might change this behaviour later.
-If everything was done correctly, the workflow should finish correctly in some time and you would see something like this in the Reana dashboard:
+If everything was done correctly, the workflow should finish correctly in some time, and you would see something like this in the Reana dashboard:
 ![image](https://user-images.githubusercontent.com/20144534/285870654-acb1c313-9741-46ff-8a74-88e1b4c83015.png)

 ### Selecting MDC data